Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

   We can successfully compile the gfortran siesta-4.1-b4 with mpi-3.2, scalapack 2.0, and OpenBLAS-0.3.13 for the parallel version.
 The file named siesta-4.1-b4gcc.tar.gz is unzipped, do "sh ../Src/obj_setup.sh", and copy "arch.make" to "Obj".
 These three packages above must be installed to your system bofore "make" is executed.
-The are three cases available to "make": Obj1-MPI, Obj3-OMP, or Obj5-OMP-MPI, so you should test which one is most efficient in your gfortran run.
+The are three cases available to "make": Obj1-MPI, Obj3-OMP, or Obj5-OMP-MPI.
+The file "arch.make-2" here shows a temnplate for "arch.make" of MPI or OMP, so you should test which one is most efficient in your gfortran run.

 For NEC's Intel vector-parallel version, however, one has the specified MPI and Scalapack packages